UK and South Korea to launch trade talks during presidential state visit

 Ms Badenoch said: “The Government is upgrading our trade deal with South Korea to ensure that our trading relationship plays to the UK’s strengths as an advanced, high-tech economy.

-Mr Yoon begins his state visit on Tuesday with a welcome from the King and Queen.
+Mr Yoon began his state visit on Tuesday with a welcome from the King and Queen.

 He will hold a bilateral meeting with Prime Minister Rishi Sunak and sign the new long-term agreement covering defence and technology co-operation in Downing Street on Wednesday.